laravel-zero/docs/upgrade.md

 - [Upgrading To 5.8 From 5.7](#upgrade-5.8.0)
 - [Upgrading To 5.7 From 5.6](#upgrade-5.7.0)
 - [Upgrading To 5.6 From 4.0](#upgrade-5.6.0)

+<a name="upgrade-10.0.0"></a>
+## Upgrading to 10.0 from 9.x

+### Estimated upgrade time: 5-10 minutes

+> We attempt to document every possible breaking change.
+Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.

+### PHP 8.1 required

+The new minimum PHP version is now 8.1.

+### Updating dependencies

+Update your `laravel-zero/framework` dependency to `^10.0` in your `composer.json` file.

+#### Update Illuminate dependencies

+If you are using any components (Database, Queue, etc.) that use Illuminate dependencies, these will need to be updated to `^10.0`.

+#### Update component dependencies

+The following Components have bumped their minimum dependencies.
+It's unlikely you will need to change anything with these as the previous version selectors include the latest versions.

+- Console Dusk:
+  `nunomaduro/laravel-console-dusk` bumped to `^1.11`
+- Http:
+  `guzzlehttp/guzzle` bumped to `^7.5`
+- Logo:
+  `laminas/laminas-text` bumped to `^2.10`
+- Menu:
+  `nunomaduro/laravel-console-menu` bumped to `^3.4`
+- Updater:
+  `laravel-zero/phar-updater` bumped to `^1.3`

 <a name="upgrade-9.0.0"></a>
 ## Upgrading to 9.0 from 8.x